What is the difference between a patio and an apartment balcony?

 What is a Patio?

-A patio is a paved living space outside the apartment house and is typically found on ground level apartments.
+A patio is a paved living space outside the apartment house and is typically found on ground-level apartments.
 It is adjacent to the apartment house (but may not be connected to the structure) and serves as a great space for outdoor recreation, dining, or entertaining.
-It is often adorned with plants, furniture, lighting.
+It is often adorned with plants, furniture, and lighting.

 Basic Differences Between an Apartment Patio and Apartment Balcony?

-- Floor – patios are usually found on the ground level while balconies on 2nd floor or higher.
+- Floor – patios are usually found on the ground level while balconies are on the 2nd floor or higher.

 - Attach vs. Detached – patios are either detached or attached to the main building while a balcony is always attached to the apartment building.

 - Size – patios are usually much larger in size compared with some balconies

-- Materials – patios are usually made from materials like concrete, stones, bricks while balconies are usually built using concrete and cast iron.
+- Materials – patios are usually made from materials like concrete, stones, and bricks while balconies are usually built using concrete and cast iron.

 - Functionality – patios are more common for outdoor entertaining and recreation while balconies are more suited to recreation only because of the limited space available.
-Some balconies may have a limit on the number of people that can be on it at any given time.
+Some balconies may have a limit on the number of people that can be on them at any given time.

 Now that you understand the fundamental difference between balconies and patios, you can make a more informed decision about which feature you desire.